Subject: Preventive Resin Restorations

 The conclusion that a particular service or supply is medically necessary does not guarantee that this service or supply is covered (that is, will be paid for by Aetna) for a particular member.
 The member's benefits plan determines coverage.
 Some plans exclude coverage for services or supplies that we consider medically necessary.
 If there is a discrepancy between this policy and a member's plan of benefits, the benefits plan will govern.
 In addition, coverage may be mandated by applicable legal requirements of a state, the federal government or CMS for Medicare and Medicaid members.

 The preventive resin restoration (a combination of composites and/or sealants) is a treatment for caries found in the pits and fissures of posterior permanent teeth in a documented moderate to high caries risk patient when the carious lesion is isolated to the enamel.
 A patient's caries risk assessment may be evaluated and documented by a variety of methods.
-One such assessment tool can be found at the Simple Steps To Better Dental Health® website.
+One such assessment tool can be found on our Simple Steps to Better Dental Health® website.
 You can find the tool at www.simplestepsdental.com/SS/ihtSS/r.WSIHW000/st.31843/t.285989/pr.3.html.

 D1352 -- Preventive resin restoration in a moderate to high caries risk patient - permanent tooth

 Original: December 29, 2008

 Updated: December 21, 2009; August 8, 2011; September 10, 2012; January 13, 2014; January 26, 2015